Contact: Hailey Stroup, 614/251-4000 or firstname.lastname@example.org

-COLUMBUS, OH (April 2, 2015) —The J. Floyd Dixon Memorial Fund is currently accepting applications for its 2015 grant program.
-The application deadline is Friday, May 29.
+COLUMBUS, OH (March 31, 2017)—The J. Floyd Dixon Memorial Fund is currently accepting applications for its 2017 grant program.
+The application deadline is Monday, May 1, 2017.
 Applications must be accessed online through columbusfoundation.org and emailed to email@example.com.

 Each year, the fund awards grants to nonprofit organizations located in Jackson County that focus primarily on education or health issues.
-Since its founding 17 years ago, the fund has distributed more than $637,000 in grants to 23 different organizations.
+In 2016, the fund’s advisors recommended ten grants totaling $41,500.
 A grant seldom exceeds $10,000.

-Last year’s recipients included: Jackson Area YMCA; Jackson City Schools; Jackson County Board on Aging, Inc.; Jackson County Health Department; Jackson-Vinton Community Action, Inc.; LAUNCH, Inc.; Oak Hill Local School District; Oaks United; and Saints Peter and Paul School.
+Last year’s recipients included: Jackson City Library; Jackson City Schools; Jackson County Board on Aging, Inc.; Jackson County Health Department; Jackson County Homelessness Committee; Jackson Historical Society; Jackson-Vinton Community Action, Inc.; Oak Hill Union Local School District; Stargazey's Equine Therapy; and Jackson Area YMCA.

 About the J. Floyd Dixon Memorial Fund